 The love seat saw some games too.
 At one time there were a few member living units adjacent to this floor.

-And the Gym.
-Adjacent to this and the Games Room was the Co-ed bathroom with sauna.
+Adjacent to this, and the Games Room, was the Co-ed bathroom with sauna.

 What stories do The Westminster Club's historic members, wait staff, entertainers and ghosts have to tell?
-Were Mandrake the Magician, or Raymond Burr, of historic Burr's Office Supplies, ever guests?
+Were Mandrake the Magician, or Raymond Burr, of New Westminster's Burr's Office Supplies, ever guests?

 The Westminster Club was affiliated with The Terminal City Club in Vancouver as well as with many of the finest business clubs in the country.

 Other Westminster Club affiliations included the Union Club in Victoria, The Saskatoon Club, and The Manitoba Club in Winnipeg, The Hamilton Club, The Edmonton Petroleum Club, The Calgary Petroleum Club, The National Club in Toronto and The Laurentian Club in Ottawa (closed in 2000).

 Here's the Westminster Club's web page archive on the Wayback Machine